Pierre Crom

 • Aesthetics

 During the summer of 2014 the conflict in southeast Ukraine escalated.
-The Ukrainian army tried to regain control of the areas previously taken over by pro-Russian militia groups.
+The Ukrainian army tried to regain control of the areas previously taken over by Russia-backed militia groups.
 The city of Sloviansk was taken back by Ukraine.
-Russia-backed fighters from the ‘freed’ areas moved to Donetsk and other places where the rebels still had control.
+Russia-backed fighters from the liberated areas moved to Donetsk and other places where the rebels still had control.

 The Ukrainians closed in on the city of Donetsk, one of the rebel strongholds.
 Artillery barrages fired by both sides killed civilians caught up in the crossfire.
 Buildings, neighbourhoods and a high-security prison were damaged by the shelling.
 As fighting intensified, more people fled the area.